 - Slipping and falling whilst walking downstairs in a shopping centre due to a faulty railing.

 - Slipping on a spillage in a supermarket as no wet floor signs are present.

-- Tripping and falling on a damaged pavement that has not been repaired.
+- Tripping and falling on a damaged pavement at a petrol station that has not been repaired.